idra-lab/idra-lab.github.io/content/research/medical-robotics/index.md

 reading_time: false
 pager: false
 show_date: false
-authors: [ lucabeber, davidenardi, edoardolamon, matteosaveriano ]
+authors: [ lucabeber, davidenardi, edoardolamon, matteosaveriano, luigipalopoli, danielefontanelli ]
 summary: |-
  Our Medical Robotics Project is at the forefront of integrating advanced robotics with medical applications.
 We focus on two primary areas\: robotic ultrasound with teleoperation and robotized palpation for cancer detection.
 Our goal is to enhance the precision, safety, and efficiency of medical procedures through cutting-edge robotic technologies.
 ---